PaulaRondao/PaulaRondao/README.md

 🔭 I'm also learning to work with different languages, frameworks and tools

-🔍 Looking for a 12 months apprenticeship everywhere in France, starting on mai 2024
+🔍 I'm in apprenticeship since mai 2024 with PathTech

 💬 Don't hesitate to come and look at the projects I participated in as part of my training and those I work on in my personal time.